-- Have a 24-hour answering service or a telephone recording instructing members how they can access care after regular office hours.
-An answering machine directing callers to the nearest emergency room is not sufficient to meet this standard. - Respond to all pages and telephone calls within two hours. - Have hours of operation that do not discriminate against BadgerCare Plus and Medicaid SSI enrollees. - Follow the appointment guidelines as set forth in this manual. - Schedule office appointments so that the average waiting time in the office before being seen by a clinician is no more than 30 minutes. - Ensure that patients over the age of 18 years receive information on advance directives and are informed of their right to execute an advance directive.
+- Have a 24-hour answering service or a telephone recording that instructs members about how they can access care after regular office hours.
+An answering machine directing callers to the nearest emergency room is not sufficient to meet this standard. - Respond to all pages and telephone calls within two hours. - Have hours of operation that do not discriminate against BadgerCare Plus and Medicaid SSI enrollees. - Follow the appointment guidelines as set forth in this manual. - Schedule office appointments so that the average waiting time in the office before being seen by a clinician is no more than 30 minutes from the time of the appointment. - Ensure patients ages 18 years and older receive information on advance directives and are informed of their right to execute an advance directive.
 Providers must document such information in the patient's medical record.